taviso/nntpit/README.md

 I prefer to read discussions in a newsreader.
 There are many powerful features that we never got back when the world moved away from usenet.

-There are the simple things like keeping track of which posts you've read and haven't seen yet.
+There are the simple things like keeping track of which posts you've read or haven't seen yet, and customizing how threads are sorted and displayed.

+There's more advanced features like tagging, watching, ignoring and so on.
+Have you ever been following a discussion, but it's wandered off topic and people are now discussing something you're not interested in?
+Well newsreaders let you ignore subthreads, but continue reading the rest without the clutter.

-Then there are more advanced things like scoring.
+Then there are poweruser features like scoring.

 ## Scoring

 Most newsreaders will let you adjust the score of an article based on rules.
 A post with a high score will be higlighted, low scores might be dimmed, and very low scores might be completely hidden.
+You could also sort by score, so the best comments are at the top, and you read those first.

 The simplest example would be if there's a user who's posts you always enjoy you can score their posts higher.
 Their comments will be hilighted and you'll never